Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Some invariants of groups

 \begin{Corollary} Let $G$ be a group.
 Then, $\underline{\textrm{hd}}\;'(G)\leq \underline{\textrm{hd}}(G)\leq \underline{\textrm{cd}}(G)$. \end{Corollary}

 Serre's Theorem \cite[VIII Theorem 3.1]{Br} yields an equality between cohomological dimensions of a group and subgroups with finite index.
 In the next result we give an analogous result concerning Gorenstein homological dimensions of groups.
-For the proof of our analogue we will make use of the following result which was also stated in \cite[Proposition 4.1]{Ren1}.